 Throughout his adult years, Rabbi Joe has remained active in the Jewish community wherever he lived, teaching, leading services, and working with groups and individuals as opportunities and needs have arisen.

 If you should hear or know of anyone who is ill, hospitalized or shut-in, or who might otherwise wish a visit or call from the rabbi, please email or leave a message on the telephone answering machine at the synagogue.
 Messages are checked frequently.

 In the event that there should be a need (Chas ve’shalom) for the services of the Chevrah Kadishah (Holy Burial Society), please contact Rabbi Joe by email or phone.
 If there is a need for information concerning Jewish funeral practices, you may also contact Rabbi Joe.
 (Contact information below.)

 Other Lifecycle Events

-You may also contact Rabbi Joe with regard to other lifecycle events such as Brit Milah (Circumcision & Welcoming a son), Brit Bat (Welcoming a Daughter), Weddings, Bar or Bat Mitzvah (Celebration ritual for a religious coming-of-age ceremony), and so on.
-There is no honorarium expected from members of the congregations for such ritual events; non-members may inquire about the current guidelines.
+You may also contact Rabbi Joe with regard to other lifecycle events such as Brit Milah (Circumcision & Welcoming a son), Brit Bat (Welcoming a Daughter), Weddings, Bar or Bat Mitzvah (Celebration ritual for a religious coming-of-age ceremony), funerals, and so on.
+There is no honorarium expected from members of the congregation for such ritual events; non-members may inquire about the current guidelines.

 Office Days and Visits